otakot/deep-reinforcement-learning-engineer-nd/continuous-control/README.md

 2. Unzip (or decompress) the contents of downloaded archive file into source code folder of this project (`../continious-control/`)

-3. Set the value of 'file_name' parameter to match a name of unziped Unity environment file in the code line of Continuous_Control.ipynb file.
+3. Set the value of 'file_name' parameter to match a name of unziped Unity environment file in the code line of `Continuos_Control.ipynb` file.
  ```
- env = UnityEnvironment(file_name='UNITY_ENVIRONMENT_FILE_NAME')
+ env = UnityEnvironment(file_name='...')
  ```